 Gross’s work on synagogue projects has received numerous awards from the American Institute of Architects and The Interfaith Forum on Religion, Art and Architecture.
 Her work is heavily inspired by Jewish tradition, which she uses to create works embodying universal themes and rich metaphors.
 She works closely with Elizabeth Devereaux Architectural Glass to bring the stained-glass designs to life.

-Throughout the Mausoleum and the Courts of the Book are notable works of stained glass.
+Throughout the Mausoleum and the Courts of the Book are notable works of architectural glass.
 Rich in symbolism, the art brings ancient Jewish history to life.

-The stained glass walls in the Courts of the Book glow with sunrise and sunset on the walls of the court.
+The walls in the Courts of the Book glow with the sunrise and sunset each day.
 Vivid, brilliant, abstract, yet interconnected in design, these works inspire, give hope and remind us of the magnificence of the gift of life.

-The most spectacular are the contemporary stained glass windows in three locations in the Courts of the Book.
+The most spectacular are the contemporary architectural glass windows in three locations of the Courts of the Book.
 The largest runs the height of the building and is positioned to capture the setting sun’s western light.
 Vivid blues, purples and plums flow around starbursts of glass in greens, whites, oranges and yellows.

-Directly opposite, catching the eastern morning light, is another contemporary design window featuring yellow, white and orange stained glass.
+Directly opposite, catching the eastern morning light, is another contemporary design featuring yellow, white and orange architectural glass.

-A third window, also of contemporary design, is located on the eastern wall and can be viewed from different sides at different levels of the Courts of the Book.
-Tall and narrow, it catches both eastern and western sun through panes of gold, orange and white stained glass.
+A third window, also of contemporary design, is located on the eastern wall and can be viewed from different sides at different levels in the Courts of the Book.
+Tall and narrow, it catches both eastern and western sun through panes of gold, orange and white architectural glass.